CyberTrackerConservation/ctdoc/_pages/classic/faq.md

 state" property.
 Click the "Layout" toolbar button in "Applications" mode, select the control and check that property.

-### What does the GPS Accuracy number mean?

-"Accuracy" is a number that the GPS provides to give some idea of the uncertainty of the reading.
-This number ranges from 0 to 50 and should typically be multiplied by 10 meters (32 feet) to get an idea of the area you are dealing with.
-For example, a value of 3.5 means that the GPS knows you are within 35 meters of where it says you are.

-### Does CyberTracker support Differential GPS?

-CyberTracker does not have a feature to post-process GPS data.
-However, if you are within North America and your GPS is WAAS enabled, then you get differential like characteristics for free.

 ### What are the different states for the GPS triangle button?

 The GPS triangle has 4 possible states: